Garden Checklist for Autumn

 Remove all crops and crop residues.
 This will stop pests and diseases from developing.

-Should you decide not to replant the ground with any Winter crop, and if conditions are mild enough still, then sow a cover crop or green manure, or even cover the ground with organic mulch to protect it from the impending cold Winter weather.
+Should you decide not to replant the ground with any Winter crops, and if conditions are still mild enough, then sow a cover crop or green manure, or even cover the ground with organic mulch to protect it from the impending colder Winter weather.

 ~